Luc André Diouf: Personal life

 Diouf was born in Joal-Fadiouth, an island off the coast of Senegal.
 He is one of 10 siblings, with eight brothers and one sister, and grew up in an agricultural environment.
 Unlike most of Senegal, Diouf was raised Roman Catholic and most of his community was Christian.

 Diouf attended the Cheikh Anta Diop University in the Senegalese capital of Dakar where he studied economics.
-After leaving the university, Diouf traveled to Lyon, then Utrecht, and then Cincinnati in search of work.
-In 1992 he emigrated to Gran Canaria because he had family members living there.
+After leaving the university, Diouf traveled to Lyon, then Utrecht, and then Cincinnati in search of work. he came to Gran Canaria on a temporary tourist visa. he got his residency in 1991 after his daughter was born on the island that year.
 He quickly ran out of money though and for 42 days Diouf was homeless and had to sleep on the beach.
 Eventually Diouf contracted pneumonia and had to be taken to a hospital in Las Palmas, where one of the nurses put him in contact with social workers.
 He would later get a job at a hotel in Jandía on the island of Fuerteventura and would also find work as a computer technician.
 Diof is a polyglot who speaks several languages: Wolof, Serer, French, and Spanish.
 He learned German while interacting with tourists at his hotel job.

-In 2008 he received a one-year-and-a-half prison sentence for injuring another man in a street fight in 2005.
-Luc André falsely indicates that it began due to the racist comments of the victim, despite the fact that the sentence does not refer at any time to racist behavior.
-The victim was an elderly person who was kicked in the head by Luc André, leaving him with lifelong injuries, as reflected in the sentence.
+In 2008, Diouf received a one-year-and-a-half prison sentence for injuring another man in a street fight in 2005.
+Diouf alleges that it began due to racist comments, though the sentence does not refer to racist behavior.
+The victim was an elderly person who was kicked in the head by Diouf, leaving him with lifelong injuries, as reflected in the sentence.

 In 1996 Diouf joined the Workers' Commissions, or CCOO, where he worked as an advisory technician, as coordinator in the union's immigrant information centers, and as the secretary of immigration for the union's division in the Canary Islands.
 In 2001 Diouf acquired Spanish citizenship.